TimE9527/stDGCC/README.md

 ## Data

-We provide all the intermediate data from our experiments, the raw data is too large and we only provide the download link.
+You can download these raw datasets from the source of the raw datasets.

 |                  Dataset                  |                             Link                             |
 | :---------------------------------------: | :----------------------------------------------------------: |